-Editor's note: It is FFS whether more parameters are needed in non-3GPP QoS assistance information.

-a) Whether and how PEGC performs the deriving of QoS parameters and mapping procedure to be applied between the PINE and the PEGC is implementation specific and therefore it is not specified by 3GPP.3) Differentiated traffic routing and QoS control may be required by a PEGC.
+a) Whether and how PEGC performs the deriving of QoS parameters and mapping procedure to be applied between the PINE and the PEGC is implementation specific and therefore it is not specified by 3GPP.

+b) PINE traffic identification assistant information (e.g. PINE identifier, IP address or Ethernet MAC address) may be included in the PINE related QoS assistant information.

+c) Whether to indicate the PEGC support for L4S will be decided in normative phase in coordination with XRM.

+3) Differentiated traffic routing and QoS control may be supported by a PEGC with the PIN related QoS assistance information.

 NOTE 1: The procedure is the same used when application generating the traffic resides directly on the UE.